MosaicInteractive/spree-import-products/README.md

 INSTALLATION
 ==============
-1. Add the gem to your Gemfile, and run bundle install. gem 'import_products, :git => 'git://github.com/joshmcarthur/spree-import-products.git' bundle install
+** This extension has been converted to work with spree 0.11.x versions ** ** *For spree versions > 0.30.0 go to html://github.com/joshmcarthur/spree-import-products* **
-2. 'Install' the extension - copy a migration and an initializer rake import_products:install
+1. script/extension install git://github.com/mosaic/spree-import-products.git ('Install' the extension - copy a migration and an initializer rake import_products:install)
 3. rake db:migrate
 4. Configure the extension to suit your application by changing config variables in config/initializers/import_product_settings.rb
 5. Run application!